Tony1106/Wordpress_Movie_Site/readme.md

 - Every time user open a new session and view any movie, we will save the user session with the movie_id by `insertUser($session_id, $movie_id);`
 - In listing movie page, we will retrieve this data from the database and decide to show the watch symbol on the movie by `$watch_list = getMovieBySession($session_id);`

-## Testing:
-In this project I am not cover any testing.

 ## License
 Tony Bui - 0449 70 1106